google/codeworld/codeworld-server/web/intro/main.md

 give it a name.
 But every definition has an expression inside, after the equal sign.
 So expressions are pretty important.

+### Functions ###

+One special kind of expression that you use a lot in CodeWorld is applying a *function*.
+A function is like a variable that still needs more information.
+You've already used a lot of functions:

+* `rectangle` is a function.
+It needs a width and a height.
+* `light` is a function.
+It needs a color to make lighter.
+* `pictureOf` is a function.
+It needs a picture.
+* `scale` is a function.
+It needs a picture and two scaling factors.

+As you've already seen, to apply a function, you can write the function name, then the extra information it needs (these are called *parameters*) in parentheses after it, with commas between them.

 ### Nesting ###

 Remember how we used `rotate`?
 Here's a quick reminder: